 my bookshelf

-Sharing resources is one of my favorite things to do.
-These are some books and resources I recommend to help you build a healthy relationship with money and with yourself.
+As a social worker, connecting folks with supportive resources is close to my heart.
+I’ve curated a mini bookshelf with some books and resources I recommend to help support you on your journey to build a healthy relationship with money and with yourself.

 fINANCIAL tHERAPY bOOKS

 Flavor: warm, relatable guidance to unpack and understand your relationship with money, written by financial therapist Aja Evans.
+Basically DIY financial therapy in an easy-to-access book.
 Not sure where to start with financial therapy?
 Start here!
-Niche: women, BIPOC people
+Niche: for all, women, BIPOC

 Flavor: shame-free financial therapy workbook written by a financial therapist.
 For those who are looking to ease anxiety by taking action.
 Niche: for all